 You can be forgiven if you, after watching it, think Orson Welles directed The Third Man.
 After all, it's a perfectly framed masterpiece starring himself.
 But it was actually directed by Carol Reed, whose British take on film noir leans even heavier into German Expressionism than most.

-Holly Martins (Joseph Cotten) is an American author who arrives in Vienna to meet a man about a job.
+Holly Martins (played by Joseph Cotten) is an American author who arrives in Vienna to meet a man about a job.
 Sadly, that man is now dead—apparently he was hit by a car, but Holly isn't convinced.

 Holly takes on the role of one of his written characters and investigates the matter, chiefly to find out the identity of a mysterious third man seen carrying the body.

-The cinematography (by Robert Krasker) plays a huge role in The Third Man—not just to look cool, but to evoke the atmosphere of a worn-out post-War Vienna through Dutch angles and smoky lighting.
+Robert Krasker's cinematography plays a huge role in The Third Man—not just to look cool, but to evoke the atmosphere of a worn-out post-War Vienna through Dutch angles and smoky lighting.

 Krasker won an Academy Award for his monochrome cinematography while Carol Reed was nominated for Best Director.